bigsby-exe/ShiftingSands/docs/Locations/City Bahmuda.md

-The City of Bahmuda is a fictitious place that [[Grenvalk]] made up to be the location of the [[Grand College of the Grand Turquoise]]
+The City of Bahmuda is a fictitious place that [[People/Party/Grenvalk]] made up to be the location of the [[Grand College of the Grand Turquoise]]